hretheum/consensus.net/project_context.md

 - **docs/planning/original-plan.md** - Original vision, keep as historical reference
 - **docs/architecture/ARCHITECTURE_RECOMMENDATION.md** - Living document, update with implementation learnings
-- **consensus-roadmap.md** - Update weekly with progress
+- **consensus-roadmap.md** - Update weekly with progress ⭐
+- **STATUS.md** - Update after each milestone or weekly ⭐
+- **CHANGELOG.md** - Update with significant changes
 - **This file** - Update when major decisions or changes occur

 ---

-*For deep technical details, start with docs/architecture/ARCHITECTURE_RECOMMENDATION.md.
+*For quick status check, see STATUS.md.
+For deep technical details, start with docs/architecture/ARCHITECTURE_RECOMMENDATION.md.
 For implementation tasks, see consensus-roadmap.md.*